The history of beer in the 15th century was a period of slow change. But there were efforts to ensure the quality of beer and ale.

 •Christopher Columbus found New World natives making beer from corn and black birch sap.

-•By 1493, the ‘berebrewers’ of London were sufficiently numerous to found their own guild.
+•By 1493, the “berebrewers” of London were numerous enough to found their own guild.
 Over time, beer became as popular in pubs as ale.

-•The Duke of Bavaria-Landshut (in German, Bayern-Landshut) decreed that beer could only be made from malt, hops and water.
+•The Duke of Bavaria-Landshut decreed that beer could only be made from malt, hops and water.
 Nothing else could be added.

 1495